bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 This is essentially the initilization of the network before we train on task B.

 Having this as our initilization tells us the weights $\Theta$ will finally reach are influenced by $\Theta_A$.
 The network is more likely to settle on weights closer to $\Theta_A$ in weight space.
-However, the abstract representations these weights represent are very sensitive to magnitude changes to the weights.
-So even though we have a natural inclination to end up closer to the solution of Task A in weight space, it is still too far in representation space.
+However, the abstract representations these weights represent are variably sensitive to magnitude changes to the weights.
+So even though we have a natural inclination to end up closer to the solution of Task A in weight space compared to random initilization, it is still too far in representation space.
 This posterior has all the information about what the network learnt from task A.

-The posterior $p(\theta | \mathcal{D}_A)$ is intractable i.e very difficult to compute thus we use an approximation.
-Rather than numerically approximating the posterior distribituion, we approximate it as a multivariate normal distribution using $\theta_A^*$  as the means.
-For the variance?
+The posterior $p(\theta | \mathcal{D}_A)$ is intractable i.e very difficult to compute thus we use an approximation(Incomplete: Why) Rather than numerically approximating the posterior distribituion, we approximate it as a multivariate normal distribution using $\theta_A^*$  as the means.
+Approximating the posterior of distributions using a multivariate normal in bayesian statitics is extremely common and know to be accurate.
+What about the variances for normal?
 We're going to specify the variance for each variable as <a href="https://en.wikipedia.org/wiki/Precision_(statistics)">precision</a>, the reciprocal of the variance.
  Why is this?

  <div id="container">